Nancy Jo Benjamin Essay Scholarship

 Nancy Jo was a devoted mother, grandmother, and great-grandmother.
 She worked at the University of Notre Dame for many years, but family always came first for Nancy Jo.
 Her daughter, Jackie, recalls how sharing baby-save stories from the abortion clinic with Nancy Jo always made her day.
 Now, her legacy of life and love lives on in our Nancy Jo Benjamin Essay Scholarship.

 This scholarship cultivates pro-life leadership at a young age by encouraging students to articulate pro-life truth with compassion.
-Congratulations to our 2022 Pro-Life Essay Contest Winners; Charlotte Kaufhold and Catherine Lutz.
+Congratulations to our 2023 Nancy Jo Benjamin Essay Contest Winners, Annika Pluta and Bryce Thomas.

 Dolores L. Peck Art Scholarship

-Dolores Peck was a loving mother, grandmother, and great grandmother who volunteered weekly at Right to Life Michiana for more than 30 years.
+Dolores Peck was a loving mother, grandmother, and great-grandmother who volunteered weekly at Right to Life Michiana for more than thirty years.
 She had an abiding love and interest in many forms of art and in promoting the Christian obligation to protect the sacred gift of life.
-Dolores's legacy continues to inspire the next generation of pro-lifers through this generous scholarship endowment.
+Dolores' legacy continues to inspire the next generation of pro-lifers through this generous scholarship endowment.

 This scholarship encourages young adults to use their creativity to advocate for the pro-life cause.
-Congratulations to our 2022 Art Scholarship Winners; Sarah Barkley and Sherlyn Padilla.
+Congratulations to our 2023 Dolores L. Peck Art Scholarship Winners, Leah Panowicz and Lucie Tinervia.